sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 ### Testcase : Deployment usecases and fault handling scenario's

   This testcase covers the various fault scenario's and the expected behavior.
+The link flap will happen in both local and remote interface down/up.

 #### Link flap on an interface with macsec configured